-Man City regained the Premier League title last season from Liverpool, but can anyone stop them from retaining it this season?
+Manchester City regained the Premier League title last season from Liverpool, but can anyone stop them from retaining it this season?

-It was Premier League glory once again for Man City last season.
+It was English Premier League glory once again for Man City last season.
 They ended up finishing 12 points clear of neighbours Man United, in what was a fairly straightforward season towards the end.

-City started off poorly and many thought that Peps time at the club could be coming to an end.
+Manchester City started off poorly and many thought that Peps time at the club could be coming to an end.
 However, his side showed why they are one of the best in the world and went on a 19 unbeaten run in the league.
 This put them right back at the top of the table and in control.

 Premier League 21/22 Odds (Paddy Power)

 Winning the Champions League will have given Tuchel and his side a lot of confidence going into this season.
 Since his arrival, everyone’s game has improved at Chelsea and they have become an incredibly tough side to beat.
-Premier Leagues are often won by good defences and Tuchel has certainly improved Chelseas.
+Premier Leagues are often won by good defences and Tuchel has certainly improved Chelsea’s.

 When Liverpool have a full-strength squad out, they have shown they can beat anyone.
 They have signed Konate to help strengthen them at the back but don’t seem to be doing much more business.
 If they can keep this squad fit though, Klopp is more than capable are getting them to the top again.

-United surprised themselves last season, let alone everyone else.
+Man Utd surprised themselves last season, let alone everyone else.
 They finished second in the table and at one point were first and in a title race for the first time in a few years.
 Solskjaer has improved them and instead of their aim just being top four now, it’ll be trying to get in a proper title race.

-For United to really put up a title fight, they are going to have to start picking up more points against the sides above them and stop dropping them against bottom of the table sides.
+For Manchester United to really put up a title fight, they are going to have to start picking up more points against the sides above them and stop dropping them against the bottom of the table sides.
 That being said no one other side got more points from losing positions than United did last season, so they don’t know when they are beaten!